Owen Graduate School of Management – Vanderbilt University

 Top hiring companies for Owen students include Amazon, Deloitte, EY, Accenture, Genentech, and KPMG Consulting.

-Ninety-seven percent of the Class of 2021 received a full-time employment offer within three months of graduation.
-The average starting salary was $125,130.
-Consulting and healthcare led the pack of industry choices, as each took in 22% of graduates.
-Financial services followed at 19% and then technology at 16%.
-Six percent or less joined CPG, manufacturing, energy and other fields.
+Ninety-seven percent of the Class of 2022 received a full-time employment offer within three months of graduation.
+The average starting salary was $139,711.
+Consulting led the pack of industry choices, as 34% chose the field.
+Financial services followed at 20% and then technology at 17%.
+Thirteen percent joined healthcare.
+Nine percent took roles in CPG.

-Forty-three percent of the Class of 2021 stayed in the South, with 30% settling in the Greater Nashville area.
-The next most popular destination was the Northeast U.S., claiming 20% of graduates.
-Twelve percent headed to the West, and the same to the Southwest U.S. Eight percent headed to the Midwest and 5% took jobs in the Mid-Atlantic region of the U.S.
+Forty-two percent of the Class of 2022 stayed in the South, with 39 students settling in the Greater Nashville area.
+The next most popular destination was the Northeast U.S., claiming 17% of graduates.
+Sixteen percent headed to the West while 13% headed to the Midwest.
+Nine percent took jobs in the Southwest region of the U.S.